Lata Pada

 Lata Pada, (ಲತಾ ಪಾದ) CM (born 7 November 1947) is an Indian-born Canadian choreographer and Bharatanatyam dancer.
-Pada is the founder and artistic director of Sampradaya Dance Creations, a dance company that performs South Asian dance.
-She is also the founder and director of Sampradaya Dance Academy, a leading professional dance training institution that is the only South Asian dance school in North America affiliated with the prestigious, UK-based Imperial Society for Teachers of Dancing.
+Pada is the founder and artistic director of Sampradaya Dance Creations, a dance company that performs Indian dance.
+She is also the founder and director of Sampradaya Dance Academy, a leading professional dance training institution that is the only Indian dance school in North America affiliated with the prestigious, UK-based Imperial Society for Teachers of Dancing.
 Pada founded the dance company in 1990; Pada said that she founded the company because she wanted to showcase Bharatantyam dance as an art form throughout the world.
-Pada is known as an influential figure in South Asian-style dance in Canada.
+Pada is known as an influential figure in Indian style dance in Canada.

-Earlier life
+Early life and dance career

-Born on 7 Nov.
-1947, Lata was the eldest of four children in a well-educated family.
+Born on 7 November 1947, Lata was the eldest of four children in a well-educated family.
 Her father was an electrical engineer in the Royal Navy, and her mother eventually had a career in insurance management.
-She gave up her studies in science to pursue Indian dance, when her first husband, Vishnu Pada, took her to Thompson, Manitoba, where he was working for Inco, she was able to combine her domestic duties with a social life and her artistic vocation.
-She and Vishnu were the first Indian family in the mining town.

-Education

-Lata, who attended Elphinstone College in Mumbai, trained under the gurus Kalaimamani Kalyanasundaram and Padmabhushan Kalanidhi Narayanan.
-Pada lives in Mississauga, near Toronto, Ontario.
-Pada married geologist Vishnu Pada, (ವಿಷ್ಣು ಪಾದ) on 30 October 1964, when she was 17 years old.
+At the tender age 13, Lata gave her solo debut recital known as the 'Arangetram'.
+Lata, who attended Elphinstone College in Mumbai, gave up her studies in science to pursue Indian dance, and trained under the gurus Kalaimamani Kalyanasundaram and Padmabhushan Kalanidhi Narayanan.

+Pada married geologist Vishnu Pada (ವಿಷ್ಣು ಪಾದ) on 30 October 1964, when she was 17 years old.
 Marriage took place in Canada.
 Vishnu was graduated from McGill University in geology; when he came to India he saw Lata and the marriage negotiations were done.

-After coming to Canada, Lata Pada became a member of a sorority, and started participating in the programs.
+After coming to Thompson, Manitoba, Canada, where husband worked for Inco, she became a member of a sorority, and was able to combine her domestic duties with a social life and her artistic vocation.
+She and Vishnu were the first Indian family in the mining town.